gevious/monopoly/README.md

 - [x] Player can sell street to another player
 - [x] Player can mortgage street
 - [x] Player can unmortgage street
+- [x] Mortgaged properties don't collect rent
+- [ ] For dialog selections, press 'q' to go back to main menu
+- [ ] Show color set next to houses in summary (and on web page)
+- [ ] If player cannot pay rent (tax etc), enforce selling assets
 - [ ] Player can buy house (calculates applicable streets)
 - [ ] Player is charged rent for streets for x number of houses
 - [ ] Player can buy hotel (calculates applicable streets)